Current work and interests

 Hannah pursued her undergraduate degree in Economics and Statistics at the University of St Andrews, following which she spent three years working in market and social research in both London and Edinburgh.
-During this time, she developed an interest in public policy and interventions specifically relating to physical activity and diet, which prompted her completion of a Master’s degree in Nutrition, Physical Activity and Public Health at the University of Bristol.
-Her Master’s thesis explored the reception of sugar reduction interventions.
+During this time, she developed an interest in public policy and interventions specifically relating to physical activity and diet, which prompted her to complete a Master’s degree in Nutrition, Physical Activity and Public Health at the University of Bristol.
+Her Master’s thesis explored the reception of sugar reduction interventions in low-income settings.